MichelEChaghoury/InterviewPreparation/FAQ.md

 ## Why do you think you are suitable for this job?

 I am suitable for this job because I have the skills, qualities, and knowledge to meet the requirements of the job description.
 I am suitable for this job because my knowledge and experience are relevant to this industry, and I understand how to meet the needs of the company and the clients that I am working for.
 I am also suitable for this job because I am genuinely passionate about this type of work.
 If you are passionate about your work you will do a great job for your employer, and support your co-workers in their duties, too

+## How would you explain something complex to someone who didn't understand?

+I would determine their level of knowledge by asking questions.
+I would then use a style of communication they could relate to and use situations and explanations to get across my message.
+I am confident I could achieve my goal by slowing down my communication, being patient, and asking them questions to confirm they understood.

+## If we gave you multiple tasks to work on, how would you prioritize them?

+I would create a list of the tasks I were responsible for and place them in order of priority based on the company's goals.
+I would color-code each task based on priority.
+Red tasks would be urgent and require immediate attention.
+Orage second, and green could be left for when I have more time.
+I would then determine how long each task would take to complete, block out all distractions and set to work.

+## You are working on a project with a very tight deadline.
+You are waiting on a co-worker to finish their part of the project, but they are three days late.
+What would you say or do?

+I would speak to them tactfully and ask how they were getting on with their work.
+They may be experiencing problems that are out of their control, in which case I would put forward my ideas as to how we could resolve the issue.
+I would emphasize how important their work was to the completion of the project, and I would offer to help to speed things up.

 ## Do you have any questions?